 Before we dive into the specifics of NPS® calculation, you must know that NPS® is an absolute number that lies between -100 to 100.
 It is not a percentage as is the case with most KPIs and business metrics.

 NPS® segments customers into 3 categories: promoters, passives, and detractors.

 1. Promoters are customers who have given a score of 9 or 10.
 You can count on these customers as those with high lifetime value and those who will remain loyal to the business for the foreseeable future.

 2. Passives are customers who have given a score of 7 or 8.
-Passives are customers who are currently loyal to the brand but are at a high risk of churning.
-Their loyalty is fickle and hence can be easily lured by competitors with better pricing, features or even with a single negative experience from your business.
+They are currently loyal to the brand but are at a high risk of churning.
+Their loyalty is fickle and hence can be easily lured by competitors with better pricing, features, or even with a single negative experience from your business.

 Passive customers are less likely to refer new customers to your business.